zesk/build/documentation/source/guide/bash-FAQ.md

 		mv $f ${f%foo}bar
 	done

-### G7) How can I translate a filename from uppercase to lowercase?
+### G7) How can I translate a filename from stringUppercase to lowercase?

 The script examples/functions/lowercase, originally written by John DuBois, will do the trick.
 The converse is left as an exercise.